rakeshbangla41/8_Week_SQL_Challenge/Case Study #5 - Data Mart/D. Bonus Question.md

 * Only New customers responded positively to the new packaging change with 1% increase in sales compared to previou 12 weeks
 * Both Guest and Existing customers have shown negative impact on the new change with -3% and -2.2% decline in sales respectively

+### Conclusion:

-### Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?**
+#### Which areas of the business have the highest negative impact in sales metrics performance in 2020 for the 12 week before and after period?**

 The areas which had the highest negative impact on the sales in 2020 for 12 weeks after the launch of new sustainable packaging are: